NomicFoundation/hardhat-ignition/docs/running-a-deployment.md

 }
 ```

-These config values control how **Ignition** retries unconfirmed transactions that are taking too long to confirm.
+These config values control how **Ignition** retries transactions that are taking too long to confirm.

 The value of `maxRetries` is the number of times an unconfirmed transaction will be retried before considering it failed. (default value is 4)

 The value of `gasIncrementPerRetry` must be an `ethers.BigNumber` and is assumed to be in wei units.
 This value will be added to the previous transactions gas price on each subsequent retry.
-However, if not given or if given value is `null`, then the default logic will run which adds 10% of the previous transactions gas price on each retry.
+However, if not given or if the given value is `null`, then the default logic will run which adds 10% of the previous transactions gas price on each retry.

 ## Resuming a failed or onhold deployment (TBD)